 When you have a friend, family member or another loved one in your life who has become addicted to using and abusing drugs and alcohol, helping them to get clean may often feel overwhelming and nearly impossible.
-Helping a former addict to stay clean once your loved one makes the decision to attempt staying sober can be done by understanding addict behavior, triggers and how to provide the right type of support system necessary to avoid indulging in bad habits again.
+Helping a former addict stay clean once your loved one makes the decision to attempt staying sober can be done by understanding addict behavior, triggers, and how to provide the right type of support system necessary to avoid indulging in bad habits again.

 Help a Former Addict: Learn About Addiction

 Before you can truly grasp how an addiction takes hold of an individual and controls their life, it’s important to get to know other addicts who have faced the struggle with alcohol, drugs and even prescription medications.
 Getting to know former users along with your loved one is a way for you not only to understand addictions in their entirety, but it is another way to gain insight into the lives of individuals who have been affected or who are still affected by addiction itself.

 - Talk Openly and With Acceptance With Your Loved One